NOMAD#

 With the first way, the program will ask for a few user inputs while running.
 With the second way, it will run directly, taking the

-– for some experiments, there may be some continuation runs and each run has a certain submission number,1, 2, 3, ...
+<IPTS>number and assume the submission number of1.
+With the third way, one can also specify the submission number of an<IPTS>– for some experiments, there may be some continuation runs and each run has a certain submission number,1, 2, 3, ....

 Run a local version of